trimble-oss/.github/profile/README.md

 ---

+Trimble Open Source, Inner Source and Team specific projects find there home here!

-Whether you're an open source veteran, or it's all new to you, please make sure you read and follow the [Contribution Guidelines](https://trimble-oss.github.io/contribute/guidelines/).
+Please make sure you read and follow the [Contribution Guidelines](https://trimble-oss.github.io/contribute/guidelines/) before commenting on any projects or submitting pull requests.

-Also be sure to [invite other colleagues who might want to contribute](https://trimble-oss.github.io/contribute/) as well.
+Also be sure to [invite other colleagues](https://trimble-oss.github.io/contribute/) who would benefit from joining the Trimble GitHub organization.

 ---